Reliever: Relieving the Burden of Costly Model Fits for Changepoint Detection

-Figures \ref{fig:lasso_err}--\ref{fig:lasso_time} display the detection error and computation time associated with different grid search algorithms at varying values of the coverage rate parameter $r$.
-Notice that $r=0.9$ represents the recommended value for the \Relief{} method, while $r=1$ corresponds to the original implementation of each respective algorithm.
-The results indicate that as the coverage rate parameter $r$ approaches $1$, the performance of the \Relief{} method converges to that of the original implementation.
-Furthermore, when $r = 0.9$, the performance remains nearly identical to the original implementation, while achieving significant time savings.
+Figures \ref{fig:lasso_err}--\ref{fig:lasso_time} display the changepoint detection error and the computational time for each grid-search algorithm across different values of the coverage ratio $r$.
+The value $r=1$ corresponds to the original implementation.
+The results indicate that as $r$ approaches $1$, the performance of Reliever approaches that of the original implementation.
+For $r = 0.9$, Reliever delivers comparable results to the original implementations but with substantial reductions in computational time.
 Even when $r = 0.6$, the performance is still acceptable, considering the negligible running time.